 Subleasing Privileges Not Permitted in the Agreement - If the TTAD does not permit subleasing in the Agreement, the Lessee must obtain the prior written consent of the TTAD prior to subleasing.
-Subleasing privileges shall be granted in the TTAD's sole discretion.
+Subleasing privileges shall be granted in the TTAD's sole discretion and the TTAD may requre Lessee to pay the TTAD a percentage of the sublease revenues.